Deloopings of Hurwitz spaces

 \subsection{Conclusion of the proof of Theorem \ref{thm:HbBQG}}

-The argument of Proposition \ref{prop:fpnubundle} can be repeated to show that $\fp_{\nu+\nu'}$ exhibits all subspaces of $\fFN_{\nu+\nu'}$ occurring in the bottom rows of Propositions \ref{prop:firstdiagram} and \ref{prop:seconddiagram} as bundles over $\cB G$.
+As remarked already, $\fp_{\nu+\nu'}$ exhibits all subspaces of $\fFN_{\nu+\nu'}$ occurring in the bottom rows of Propositions \ref{prop:firstdiagram} and \ref{prop:seconddiagram} as bundles over $\cB G$: the proof of Proposition \ref{prop:fpnubundle} provides local trivialisations also for these bundles.
 Our next aim is to compute the cohomology groups of these bundles and of the couples of bundles they form.

 \begin{defn} For $\nu,\nu'\ge0$ we denote by $\Q_{\nu,\nu'}\subset\Q_{\nu}\times\Q_{\nu'}$ the subset of couples $(a,b)$ for which the product $ab$ is defined in $\Q$.
 We set

 We regard $\Hur(\mcR;\Q_+)_{\nu,\nu'}$ as a subspace of $\Hur(\mcR;\Q_+)_{\nu+\nu'}$ by regarding each product $\Hur(\mcRl;\Q_+)_a\times\Hur(\mcRr;\Q_+)_b$ as a subspace of $\Hur(\mcR;\Q_+)_{ab}$ under the inclusion given by